Mrivas0331/362FinalProject/README.md

 TODO:

-update the products pictures names and prices (I got lazy)
+- update the products pictures names and prices (I got lazy)
+- add toggleable menu to nav bar for smaller screens